 Put a few drops of lavender and peppermint oil on a tissue or a handkerchief and sniff it as often as you feel the ache.
-You can also rub the oil on your temple or both sides of your forehead.
+You can also rub the oil on your temple or both sides of your forehead (12).

-The biofeedback technique makes use of instruments that can precisely measure the physiological activities happening in your body (10).
-Electrodes are placed on the patient’s forehead or neck region to measure the muscle tension.
-As tension increases, the EMG monitor will increase its noise (11).
+The biofeedback technique makes use of instruments that could precisely measure the physiological activities happening in your body (13).
+Electrodes are placed on the patient’s forehead or neck region to measure muscle tension.
+As tension increases, the EMG monitor will increase its noise (14).

-It measures the brainwaves, evaluates your behavior at that particular moment and gives back the information that helps you understand the cause of the pain.
-This helps you to manage the headaches during pregnancy.
+It measures the brainwaves, evaluates your behavior at that particular moment, and gives back the information that could help you understand the cause of the pain.
+This may help you to manage the headaches during pregnancy.

-Homeopathic treatments can be opted for treating moderate headaches (12).
+Homeopathic treatments may be opted for treating moderate headaches (15).
 If you want to try them, consult a qualified, registered homeopath.

 5. Osteopathy and chiropractic

-Osteopathy works well if you have a headache due to shoulder or neck pain (13).
-It helps realign your bones, joints, and muscles by specifically working on the tension points in your body.
+Osteopathy might work if you have a headache due to shoulder or neck pain (16).
+It may help realign your bones, joints, and muscles by specifically working on the tension points in your body.

-Another way of treating a headache is using chiropractic therapy, which uses spinal manipulation to treat severe headaches.
+Another way of treating a headache is by using chiropractic therapy, which uses spinal manipulation to treat headaches.
 This involves realigning the cervical vertebrae.
-As many nerves pass through the upper cervical region, any trauma to this area results in a migraine, tension and cluster headaches (14).
+As many nerves pass through the upper cervical region, any trauma to this area results in a migraine, tension, and cluster headaches (17).

-For a minor headache, reflexology technique works well.
-It helps in reducing the recurrence of headaches (15).
+For a minor headache, a reflexology technique might work.
+It may help in reducing the recurrence of headaches (18).
 It aims at stimulating the points on your feet, hands, or ears with a gentle massage.
 Make sure to get the therapy done by a registered therapist.